RimTouny/Naive-Bayes-Classifiers-Comparison/README.md

 # **Naive-Bayes-Classifiers-Comparison**
 Explored alternatives for improved performance in ML course, uOttawa 2023.
 This repository contains Python code implementing a [Spambase Dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/spambase.data) analysis comparing Naïve Bayes classifiers.
-Evaluated accuracy, confusion matrices on different splits in a Spame dataset as part of a Machine Learning course project at my study in the University of Ottawa in 2023.
+Evaluated accuracy, confusion matrices on different splits in a Spambase dataset as part of a Machine Learning course project at my study in the University of Ottawa in 2023.

 - Required libraries: scikit-learn, pandas, matplotlib.
 - Execute cells in a Jupyter Notebook environment.